MISP/misp-book/general-layout/README.md

 *   **Import Regexp:** You can view the Regular Expression rules, which modify the data that can be entered into the system.
 This can and should be used to help filter out personal information from automatic imports (such as removing the username from windows file paths), having unified representation for certain common values for easier correlation or simply standardizing certain input.
 It is also possible to block certain values from being inserted.
 As a site administrator or a user with regex permission, you can also edit these rules.

-*   **Signature Whitelist:** You can view the whitelist rules, which contains the values that are blocked from being used for exports and automation on this instance.
+*   **Signature Allowlist:** You can view the allowlist rules, which contains the values that are blocked from being used for exports and automation on this instance.
 Site administrators have access to editing this list.

 *  **List Warninglists:** MISP warninglists are lists of well-known indicators that can be associated to potential false positives, errors or mistakes.
 The warning lists are integrated in MISP to display an info/warning box at the event and attribute level.